Skip to Main Content

 paint brush iconIntroduction

-"You have each selected a work from the text that you found interesting, and you have presented, or will present, that work to the class.
+"You have each selected a work from the textbook that you found interesting, and you have presented, or will present, that work to the class.
 For your presentation you used internet sites as well as reference materials (textbook).
-Now I would like you to go a step further in terms of research and use the library and scholarly databases to find art historical studies that either address your particular work, the artist of your work, or similar types of works.
-You will each write a short paper, 3-4 pages, summarizing the sources that you have found in the context of an exhibition catalogue essay.
-Pretend that we are organizing an exhibition of American Art.
-Each of you will act as a curator for your work, since museum curators select, research and display works of art.
-You can think of your paper as an entry in a museum exhibition catalogue, which offers the public some interesting information and updated scholarship on that work.
+Now I would like you to go a step further in terms of research and use the library and scholarly databases to find art historical studies that either address your particular work, the artist of your work, the movement or genre associated with your work, or the historical context for your work.

 --From The Assignment